edemaine/cocreate/INSTALL.md

   [kadira-compose](https://github.com/edemaine/kadira-compose).

-After creating an application on one of the servers above, edit `settings.json` to include the following
-(omit `endpoint` if you're using Monti):
+After creating an application on one of the servers above, edit your `.deploy/settings.json` to include the following (omit `endpoint` if you're using Monti):

 ```json